-maps, three threatened species (two flowering plants - sensitive joint-vetch and swamp pink, and one mammal - northern long-eared bat), and one endangered freshwater mussel species - James spinymussel are listed in the city of Richmond and the bordering counties (Henrico and Chesterfield Counties). ^{6,7} However, the applicant stated that none of these species are found near the manufacturing facility.
+the new product will not require expansion of the facility.
+The applicant reviewed the U.S. Fish and Wildlife Service's (U.S. FWS) critical habitat and endangered species maps.
+According to the maps, three threatened species (two flowering plants - sensitive joint-vetch and swamp pink, and one mammal - northern long-eared bat), and two endangered freshwater mussel species - James spinymussel and Atlantic Pigtoe are listed in the city of Richmond and the bordering counties (Henrico and Chesterfield Counties). ^{5,6} However, the applicant stated that none of these species are found near the manufacturing facility.
 The Agency searched the U.S. FWS maps and verified the accuracy of the listed species.